SeanNesdoly/mosaicMPI/README.md

 - Multi-omics integration without shared sample IDs
 - Incremental integration (adding datasets one at a time) since deconvolution is performed independently on each dataset
-- High performance integration of of datasets with mismatched features (eg. Microarray, RNA-Seq, Proteomics) or sparsity (eg. single-cell vs. bulk)
+- High performance integration of datasets with mismatched features (eg. Microarray, RNA-Seq, Proteomics) or sparsity (eg. single-cell vs. bulk)
 - Metadata transfer across datasets

-mosaicMPI has two interfaces:
+`mosaicMPI` has two interfaces:
-- command-line interface with a standardized workflow for rapid data exploration and integration
+- command-line interface (CLI) with a standardized workflow for rapid data exploration and integration
 - python API for greatest flexibility and extensibility

 ## 🔧 Install